 If you want someone else to do the work, see the guys with pedi-cabs at BikeTaxi.
 Their website is German-only, but you can usually see them waiting at places like Potsdammer Platz or Checkpoint Charlie.

 In Germany for awhile and want to see the whole country?
-Consider the German Rail Pass to use the entire DB Bahn network and beyond (Brussels, Prague, Basel, Bologna and Venice) for US$ 246 for 3 days to US$ 449 for 10 days within a month.
+Consider the German Rail Pass to use the entire DB Bahn network and beyond (Brussels, Prague, Basel, Bologna and Venice) for US$ 256 for 3 days up to US$ 468 for 10 days within a month - see these and more price options.
 The pass also provides free travel on some Rhine and Moselle River boats, plus shopping discounts.

 Media & Resources

-Boner Magazine, the monthly adult edition, and Boner Light, the non-adult and digital version of the print edition, feature interviews, German gay events listings, news, maps, business listings, and interesting articles on the queer scene, in German and English.
+Boner Magazine, is a gay hardcore and lifestyle magazine with interviews, German gay events listings, news, maps, business listings, and articles about the local queer scenes, in German and English.

 For gay party events in Berlin see About-Adam, with daily listings in English, along with links.